valderman/ctagsymbols/README.md

 ## Extension Settings
 * `ctagsymbols.tagsFile`: path to the ctags file to read symbols from, relative to the workspace root.
+* `ctagsymbols.minQueryLength`: don't process symbol queries shorter than this.
+May improve performance for large code bases since it avoids listing every single symbol in the entire project.

 ## Known Issues